George Darany

 George T. Darany (born March 12, 1956) is a retired Democratic politician from Michigan, who served in the Michigan House of Representatives from 2011 to 2017.

-Darany is currently the City Clerk in the City of Dearborn, Michigan, is a former member of Dearborn City Council, was the founder and owner of a small business, Classic Trolley Company from 1986–2006, and has worked as a realtor and associate broker for RE/MAX TEam 2000 in Dearborn for 25 years.
+Darany is currently the City Clerk in the City of Dearborn, Michigan, is a former member of Dearborn City Council, was the founder and owner of a small business, Classic Trolley Company from 1986 to 2006, and has worked as a realtor and associate broker for RE/MAX TEam 2000 in Dearborn for 25 years.

 Darany married Maria Marzolo, owner of Liberta Cleaning Team, on November 10, 2018.

+Darany is of Syrian descent and is Catholic.